mocklis/mocklis.docs/source/introduction/index.rst

         Task Send(Message message);
     }

-Then you create an empty class implementing this interface, decorated with the ``MocklisClass`` attribute.
+Then you create an empty class implementing this interface, and decorate it with the ``MocklisClass`` attribute.

 .. sourcecode:: csharp